 South Molton Street is an annual favourite of mine – classy, simple, festive:

-John Lewis have gone big on penguins in their window among household bringing us cute fun – penguins with pants on their heads!!
+John Lewis has gone big on penguins in their window among household bringing us cute fun – penguins with pants on their heads!

 Part 2 of London’s festive lights to follow very soon.